oracle/node-oracledb/doc/api.md

 With Oracle Client 19c, timeouts can be passed in [Easy Connect strings](#easyconnect), for example to timeout after 15 seconds:
 `"mydbmachine.example.com/orclpdb1?connect_timeout=15"`

-##### Preventing connections from being closed prematurely

-When connections are idle, external timeouts may disconnect them from the database.
-This can impact scalability, cause connection storms, and lead to application errors when invalid connections are attempted to be used.

-Disable any firewall that is killing idle connections.
-Also disable the database [resource manager][101] and any user resource profile [`IDLE_TIME`][100] setting so they do not terminate sessions.

-With Oracle Client 19c, [`EXPIRE_TIME`][159] can be used in [`tnsnames.ora`](#tnsnames) connect descriptors to prevent firewalls from terminating idle connections and to adjust keepalive timeouts.
-The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.
-In older versions of Oracle Client, a tnsnames.ora connect descriptor option [`ENABLE=BROKEN`][36] can be used instead of `EXPIRE_TIME`.
-These settings can also aid detection of a terminated remote database server.

-With Oracle Client 19c, the setting can be passed in [Easy Connect strings](#easyconnect), for example your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes.

-If the network or the database server processes used by node-oracledb connections cannot be prevented from becoming unusable, tune [Connection Pool Pinging](#connpoolpinging).
-Another case where this internal pinging is helpful is during development, where a laptop may go offline for an extended time.

 ##### Limiting the time taken to execute statements